fdioguardi/spunify/README.md

 ## Setup

-1. Register a new app on yous [Spotify for Developers](https://developer.spotify.com/dashboard/) account.
+1. Register a new app on your [Spotify for Developers](https://developer.spotify.com/dashboard/) account.

 2. Replace the Client ID in [`spunify/credentials.py`](spunify/credentials.py)